Training, Workshops & Retreats

 Workshops for Financial Advisors

 Half-day workshop focused on identifying ideal clients, clarifying services and competitive advantage, and aligning strategy with practice.
-Where the firm is able to provide appropriate revenue data, may also include review of profitability metrics.
+Where the firm is able to provide appropriate revenue data, we may also include a review of profitability metrics.

 For executive teams, or firm departments.
 Work through process improvement or other business problems with the assistance of a skilled consultant.
 Take the necessary time to build connections among team members and focus effectively on strategic direction.
 Provides structured assistance to address communication issues, trust development, and conflict management.
 Learn methods for thinking more strategically as a group while developing consensus about future direction.
-The use of a trained third-party is particularly important when trying to improve overall performance and remove long-standing obstacles to success.
+The use of a trained third-party, such as Precedent, is particularly important when trying to improve overall performance and remove long-standing obstacles to success.

 Experiential workshop focused on developing personal responsibility for ethical behavior.
 This is not a superficial presentation of “good” behaviors versus “bad” behaviors, or a simple exhortation to “do the right thing.”
-Rather the workshop helps participants identify the main areas where ethical issues arise and develop competence in naming the dilemma and determining a way forward.
+Rather, the workshop helps participants identify the main areas where ethical issues arise and develop competence in naming the dilemma and determining a way forward.
 It focuses on the difficult choices that confront financial services professionals every day.
 Includes case studies, skills training, and opportunities to reflect on the participant’s own experience and consider how ethical issues might be handled differently in the future.